ANDRESHZ/tmle/README.md

 # Notebooks

 * [Shallow classifier](https://github.com/stasulam/tmle/blob/master/notebooks/01_shallow_classifier.ipynb) presents a method of training SVM (with linear kernel) with histogram of oriented gradients used as a features.
 Choosing the best model is done by optimizing the parameters of the whole `Pipeline`.
 The algorithm used for hyperparameter tuning is Tree Parzen Estimator [1].
-* [Dimension reduction](https://github.com/stasulam/tmle/blob/master/notebooks/02_dimension_reduction.ipynb) presents dimensionality reduction techniques such as PCA, t-SNE [2] and UMAP [3].
+* [Dimension reduction](https://github.com/stasulam/tmle/blob/master/notebooks/02_dimension_reduction.ipynb) presents dimensionality reduction techniques such as PCA, t-SNE [2, 3] and UMAP [4].
 We have shown how the hyperparameters of these techniques affect the resulting visualizations.
 We explored the possibility of usage of outlier detection methods as a way of finding incorrectly labeled images.
 * [Transfer learning](https://github.com/stasulam/tmle/blob/master/notebooks/03_transfer_learning.ipynb) presents methods of representing images as feature vectors obtained from Convolutional Neural Networks trained on different datasets.
 We have built SVM on top of feature vectors obtained from `ResNet18` and `ResNet50` (which were pretrained on `ImageNet`).
 Similarly to the shallow classifier, we optimized *hyperparameters* with TPE, but this time we performed much more experiments.
 Then, we have finetuned `ResNet18` with two different learning strategies.
 First, we used early stopping and manually modified learning rate and momentum parameters to obtain a well-performing network (avoiding overfitting).
-Next, we checked the capabilities of the recently published `AdaBound` [4].
+Next, we checked the capabilities of the recently published `AdaBound` [5].
 Unfortunately, this gave worst results than first strategy.

-Results (on test set):
+## Results

+The following table shows the results obtained on the test set.

 | Model                      | Balanced accuracy score |
 | ---------------------------|------------------------:|